-The shuttle system will operate July 1st through September 2nd, 2013, weather permitting.
+The shuttle system is scheduled to operate July 1st through September 7th, 2014, weather permitting.

 In July of 2007, park visitors were able to access many destinations along the Going-to-the-Sun Road.
 The shuttle system was established to offer a travel option for visitors to avoid traffic and parking problems associated with rehabilitation of the Going-to-the-Sun Road.